Americans more satisfied with Social Security, Medicare than most other issues facing US: poll

 While the number is not especially high, it shows that Americans are more content with those programs than many other issues currently at the center of national conversation, according to the Gallup poll released Friday.

-Only 65 percent of older Americans over the age of 65 “feel even more satisfied” with the current state of Social Security and Medicare, according to the poll, compared to 35 percent of younger Americans between 18 and 29, who feel less worried about both programs.
+Sixty-three percent of Americans over the age of 65 feel satisfied with the current state of Social Security and Medicare, according to the poll, while 43 percent of adults between the ages of 50 to 64 and 35 percent of those between the ages of 18 and 29 feel satisfied.

 Gallup also found that the programs ranked sixth place among a list of 22 issues facing the country this year, behind 64 percent of Americans who feel “satisfied” with the nation’s military as the U.S. continues to support Ukraine.